Future and Emerging Talent

 • Games programme during school half terms vs other professional clubs’ development centres including Northampton Town, Luton Town, MK Dons, Brentford, Swindon Town and more;

-• Six-weekly coaching syllabuses focusing on specific aspects of the game;
+• Weekly coaching syllabus focusing on specific aspects of the game;

-• Feedback and monitoring reports after each six-week block of coaching;
+• Feedback and monitoring reports for each player during the season;

 • End-of-year report for each player;

 • Coaching delivered by FA-qualified coaches at level 2 (minimum) and level 3 standard;